 Assignments.
 Assignments are due each week on Friday at midnight -- except for exam weeks when there are no assignments.
-Typically four assignments are due each week.
-There are two types of assignments:
+You will have 2 or 3 Homework assignments and one Quiz assignment each week.

 Homework Read appropriate section of textbook before working a homework assignment.
 Make sure you are able to answer all the homework questions without any assistance -- if you can, you'll be in good shape for the quizzes and exams.
 Allow plenty of time to do the homework, do not wait, get started early.
 If you don't keep up with homework, you will likely fail the course!
 A homework assignment may be completed in multiple logins, that is, you may complete part of an assignment, logout, and login at later sessions to complete the assignment.

 Quizzes will be given online, one each week covering material for that week.
 The quizzes are a good indicator of how you are going to do on the exams -- assuming you completed quizzes without assistance using only your knowledge.
 Once you begin a quiz, you must complete it before logging out or getting logged out due to inactivity.
 A quiz may be taken up to three times and your highest score counts.